About the Spain and Morocco: A Focus on History and Culture Summer Program

 Afternoon: Free time to enjoy Seville.

-Evening: We'll have a program on music and poetry in Islamic Spain, followed by free time for dinner
+Evening: We'll have a presentation on music and poetry in Islamic Spain, followed by free time for dinner

 Granada – 2 days & 2 nights